Dallinger/Dallinger/docs/source/networks.rst

 Ring is a subclass of `dallinger.models.Network`, which contains the basic network model and implementation.
-The `__mapper_args__` assignment at the top is for differentiating this network from the rest.
-Usually the safe thing is to use the same as the subclass, to avoid confusion.
+The `__mapper_args__` assignment at the top is for differentiating this network from others, so that data exports don't give incorrect results.
+Usually the safe thing is to use the same name as the subclass, to avoid confusion.

 Most simple networks will only need to override the `add_node` method.
 This method is called after a node is added, with the added node as a parameter.